Table of Contents

-YouTube Tagging Best Practices
+YouTube Keywords and Tagging Best Practices

 Create A Keyword List

 The first step is to create your keyword list.
-You may already have a keywords list if you have experience with general SEO related to your website or blog; if not we will be sure to cover some of the best methods for keywords research.
+You may already have a keywords list if you have experience with general SEO related to your website or blog; if not we will be sure to cover some of the best methods for keyword research.

 Building a keyword list is done by aggregating specific search terms and search queries from a variety of different sources.
 The first place to look is at YouTube’s autofill results.
 By beginning to type in a specific subject in the search bar you can see some of the top searched results begin to autocomplete.
 This is a good place to start, as it will give you a good idea of some of the most popular options, but don’t stop there.

-Once you have started to find some keyword options it’s time to start compiling them into different categories.
+Once you have started to find some keyword options, it’s time to start compiling them into different categories.
 Many businesses often have a variety of different divisions when it comes to their overall operations.
 Maybe you have a sales department, a customer support department, and a marketing department that will all be needing video content that serves to accomplish a different goal.
 Start thinking about which keywords will fit with which department and how they might work to help achieve these goals.

 Each video you upload will have its own specific keywords, based on the subject matter of the video, but there will also be keywords that describe your channel and its objectives, regardless of your video subject matter.
 Some concepts for these keywords would be the industry you are in, your company, where you operate, and other commonly searched for search queries related to your business/industry.

 These general keywords should be used for all videos.
 It will help YouTube’s algorithm better understand what your channel is and how to promote it.
 It will also help when recommending other videos of yours to viewers who have only watched one or two of them.
+YouTube can auto suggest more of your videos to other viewers.
+Cool, right?

 Create Videos Based Around Your Keyword List